 Why Get a CFA

 While the vast majority of CFA charter holders in North America and Europe already have an MBA, the much lower out-of-pocket costs for books and fees (about $3,600) and investment of time (around 900 hours over four years) associated with getting a CFA is leading cost-conscious people, especially in the Asia-Pacific region and Africa, to pursue a CFA instead of an MBA, not in addition to it.
 The number of CFA charter holders has seen explosive growth, from 15,500 in 1987 to 59,750 in 2002 to nearly 100,000 in 2007.
 Most of this growth has been in the Asia-Pacific region.
-See "Get me into Goldmans," Financial Times, 8/16/2010.
+Check out "Get Me Into Goldman's," Financial Times.

 For More Information